- Download our Moving to France Guide (PDF)

 Missing friends and family back home is an often inevitable downside of leading an adventurous expat life.
-However, expats heading to France can rest assured that they’ll be able to keep in touch with ease thanks to the country’s strong communications infrastructure.
+Expats heading to France can rest assured that they’ll be able to keep in touch with ease thanks to the country’s strong communications infrastructure.

 Internet providers in France

 Mobile phones in France

-A standard mobile package contract will include 3G internet access on the phone and unlimited calls to landlines in France.
+A standard mobile package contract will include 3G or 4G internet access on the phone and unlimited calls to landlines in France.
 Most will also include free calls to other European countries, either for a certain number of minutes per month or on an unlimited basis.
-To sign up for a contract expats will usually need their passport and proof of residence.
+To sign up for a contract, expats will usually need their passport and proof of residence.
 There are also options for prepaid packages where a SIM card is loaded with the required amount as needed.

 As in the internet market, Free Mobile has also had a noticeable effect on the mobile phone market.
 Their basic mobile package is available for a low price but has limited call time.
 The problem with this obviously tempting package is that in some areas mobile reception is not always available.
 Expats should try to find out whether their phone picks up a strong signal in their local area before signing up.

 Postal services in France

 France's postal service, La Poste, is reliable and efficient.
 This may come as a surprise to many expats, as it is an entirely state-owned organisation which also offers a full array of banking services.
 But with this efficiency comes a price and although it is an affordable service within France, international delivery can be expensive.

 English-language media in France